PlethoraChutney/secret_santa/README.md

 I did this before I knew about forking and I'm too lazy to go do it properly, sorry.
-Anyway, I've also made a few changes to the algorithm used to pick pairs, namely I check to make sure that "collisions", pairs where the giver of one is the reciever of the other and vice-versa, don't happen.
+Anyway, I've also made a few changes to the algorithm used to pick pairs.
+Instead of going through and randomly pairing people, this method generates a single "loop", then checks to make sure that no pair is forbidden by the requirements in config.
+If there is a pair, it (stupdily) randomizes again.
+Since there's no guarantee you'll ever converge, you can manually adjust the number of attempts you'll make to get a good loop.

 Here's the original readme:
 **secret-santa** can help you manage a list of secret santa participants by